leo-bauer/junge-freiheit-scraper/README.md

 # Junge Freiheit Scraper

-Python Scraper for the archive of German weekly Junge Freiheit
+Python scraper for the archive of German weekly Junge Freiheit

 The file 01_scraper.py contains the scraper.
 As it is now, the scraper stores all articles of a given volume that are accessible via a URL and records data for three variables: date, article title, article URL and article text.
 The archive of Junge Freiheit is freely accessible and contains all volumes since 1997.